European Travel Commission: Organisational aims and structure

-ETC activities are implemented by the Executive Unit based in Brussels under the guidance of the Board of Directors, and with the support of a number of expert groups: the Market Intelligence Group, the Marketing Group, and the Operations Groups.
+ETC activities are implemented by the Executive Unit based in Brussels under the guidance of the Board of Directors, and with the support of a number of expert groups: the Market Intelligence Group, the Marketing Group, and the Overseas Chapters.

-General Meeting and Board of Directors
+General meeting and board of directors

-ETC organises a General Meeting twice a year to decide on the budget and the programme of work.
-The Board of Directors is the ETC's steering committee and consists of a maximum 14 members (senior executives representing member NTOs), out of which 7 are non-permanent members.
-The permanent members are Austria, Belgium, Germany, Italy, and Spain.
+ETC organizes a General Meeting twice a year to decide on the budget and the program of work.
+The Board of Directors is the ETC's steering committee and consists of the President, up to three Vice-Presidents, the permanent members and maximum 7 non-permanent members.
+The permanent members are Austria, Belgium, France, Germany, Italy, and Spain.
 Non-permanent members rotate every 2 years and come from one of each of the 7 geographic groups.
-In 2017, the CEO of Visit Flanders (Belgium), Peter De Wilde, was re-elected as the ETC President for a 3-year term.
+In 2017, the CEO of Visit Flanders (Belgium), Peter De Wilde, was re-elected as the ETC President for his 2nd term and was followed by the Presidency of Luís Araújo from Turismo de Portugal.
+In May 2023, Miguel Sanz, Director General of Tours pain, has been elected as the President of ETC for a 3 year term.

 Executive Unit

-The Executive Unit administers the organisation from its headquarters in Brussels under the leadership of the Executive Director.
+The Executive Unit administers the organization from its headquarters in Brussels under the leadership of the Executive Director.
 In 2012, Eduardo Santander was appointed as the Executive Director of ETC.

 The Marketing Group and the Market Intelligence Group

 The Marketing Group is the ETC's think tank for all issues related to the promotion of Europe as a destination and a platform for sharing information and best practices.
-The Market Intelligence Group consists of the research directors of the member NTOs and is responsible for the ETC's research programme.
+The Market Intelligence Group consists of the research directors of the member NTOs and is responsible for the ETC's research program.

-Operations Groups
+Overseas Chapters

-ETC has set up Operations Groups in its key markets.
-The first Operations Group was set up, and continues to exist, in New York.
-The US Operations Group also served the Canadian market until a separate Operations Group was set up in 1978.
-Other Operations Groups are currently active in Brazil and China.
-Each Operations Group is responsible for a joint programme of activities for the promotion of Destination Europe in their respective markets.
+ETC has set up Overseas Chapters in its key markets.
+The first Overseas Chapter (previously called Operations Group) was set up, and continues to exist, in New York.
+The US Chapter also served the Canadian market until a separate chapter was set up in 1978.
+Other Overseas Chapters are currently active in Brazil, China, Australia and Japan.
+Each chapter is responsible for a joint program of activities for the promotion of Destination Europe in their respective markets.